 The Detroit Zoo, because of their expertise in bird care and incubation, has developed protocols to incubate abandoned eggs and then care for the chicks that hatch until they are ready to be released back into the wild.
 They also oversee volunteer zookeepers from other AZA (Association of Zoos and Aquarium) institutions who spend two weeks or more of their summer caring for Piping Plover eggs and chicks.

 Once the chick are able to fly well, they are released back into the wild on Great Lakes beaches.
-Whenever possible they are released near plover families that have similarly-aged wild chicks.
+Whenever possible they are released near plover families that have similarly-aged wild-reared chicks.

-In some years over 20 additional Great Lakes Piping Plovers who otherwise wouldn't have survived join the population because of the efforts of the Detroit Zoo and other AZA zookeepers.
+Many additional Great Lakes Piping Plovers, who otherwise wouldn't have survived, have joined the population because of the efforts of the Detroit Zoo and other AZA zookeepers.
 If you see a plover with an orange flag and a "split band" (two colors on one band), you will know you are seeing a captive-reared plover, a special part of our recovery efforts!

 Release into the wild.